mapbender/mapbender-documentation/en/functions/backend/FOM/users.rst

 Login failures are responded with the Message "Bad credentials".
 For security reasons it is not shown if the error is based on a wrong username or a wrong password.
 Login failures will not lock the account indefinitely after four attempts.
 Rather the account will be locked for a given period of time.

-The config.yml allows to adjust the behaviour:
+The config.yml allows to adjust this behaviour:

 .. code-block:: yaml